MongeziKasha/mongezikasha/blog/2025-10-21/2025-10-21-query-endpoints-api-design.md

 }
 ```

 This single endpoint handled all our use cases filtering by date, amount, or status without needing separate routes.
-The frontend team could query any combination of filters, and the backend stayed clean and easy to maintain.
+Even better, clients didn't have to provide every field.
+They could query just by status, or just by dateRange, depending on what they needed at the time.

 That was my "aha" moment.
-I finally saw how query endpoints can simplify API design while keeping it scalable for future requirements.
+I finally saw how query endpoints simplify API design while keeping it scalable for future requirements.

 ## How to Design a Great Query Endpoint